For Your Information…

-The following George Washington University Law School students have received fellowships from Equal Justice America.
-These fellowships are made possible by contributions from George Washington University law alumni.
-With continued support from the alumni, we look forward to putting many more George Washington University law students to work providing vitally needed legal assistance to the poor.
-We need your help!
+The following George Washington University students have received fellowships from Equal Justice America.
+These fellowships are made possible by contributions from George Washington University alumni.
+With continued support from the alumni, we look forward to putting many more George Washington University law students and graduates to work providing vitally needed legal assistance to the poor.

 (Equal Justice America is an independent non-profit 501(c)(3) corporation unaffiliated with any law school.)